Russia fires rockets at Ukraine, renews ''dirty bomb'' claims | Law-Order

 Valentyna, who asked that her last name not be used for security reasons, leaves her home unwillingly but heads into the shelter out of fear of the strikes that hit almost evening night, describing the sound of incoming attacks as “very scary''.

-"My nervous system can't cope with it," said, sitting in her makeshift bedroom.
+“My nervous system can't cope with it,” she said, sitting in her makeshift bedroom.

 In the shelter, she and her family members count the blasts they hear and then check their phones to learn where they hit.